limo-agx/limo-agx.github.io/source/custom_urdf.rst

 Add it to the Limo
 ------------------

+The limo has a line in the URDF that allows simple modification.
+This will include nothing by default, but if a URDF is specified at the `URDF_EXTENSION` environment variable, it will include it

 .. code-block:: xml

     <xacro:include filename="$(optenv URDF_EXTENSION empty.urdf)" />

+To set the environment variable, past the line below into your terminal

 .. code-block:: bash

     export URDF_EXTENSION=$(catkin_find limo_description urdf/cone.urdf.xacro --first-only)

+This will use catkin to find the limo_description package and then return the filepath for urdf/cone.urdf.xacro.
+All of that will be saved in the `URDF_EXTENSION` environment variable

 URDF Adjustments
 ----------------